-High blood pressure and diabetes can cause strain on the kidneys that results in kidney disease.
+High blood pressure and diabetes can cause strain on the kidneys and result in kidney disease.
 These are the two most common causes of kidney disease.
 The third most common cause of kidney problems is a condition called glomerulonephritis, in which the filtering units of the kidneys are directly damaged.
-The cause of glomerulonephritis is not known, but it is theorized that it may be the result of an infection or may be an inherited condition.
-Kidney disease can also be the result of damage from abuse of over the counter medications or illegal drugs such as opiates.
+The cause of glomerulonephritis is not known, but it is theorized that it may be the result of an infection or an inherited condition.
+Kidney disease can also be the result of damage from abuse of over-the-counter medications or illegal drugs such as opiates.

 This information is not intended to replace the advice of a medical professional.
 You should always consult your doctor before making decisions about your health.